Configuration¶

 To create a new configuration file:

-You'll be prompted to choose between global or project-specific configuration and enter your OpenAI API key and other settings.
+You'll be prompted to choose between global or project-specific configuration and enter your OpenAI API key and preferred model.

 Viewing Current Configuration¶